 We anticipate the successful completion of step 1 of this aim will generate semi-supervised parallel radiogenomic feature embedding models to capture both the genomic and neuroimage patterns from the original high-dimensional space.
 The completion of step 2 will result in an improved AD risk and survival rate prediction model that effectively takes into account multi-domain genetic and phenotype risk factors.

-Potential Pitfalls and Alternatively Strategies
+Potential Pitfalls and Alternative Strategies

 We expect the proposed study will be feasible.
 However, if the concatenation of cardiometabolic factors fails to improve AD risk prediction, we will construct an alternative multi-task learning model to use the joint-embedded neuroimage-genomic features to simultaneously predict cardiometabolic dysfunction and AD onset.
 The resulting radiogenomic pattern will then reflect the common etiology for both comorbidities.
 The cardiometabolic dysfunction will be derived as the cardiometabolic index (CMI), which is an aggregated measurement of cardiometabolic function 39.
 If the proposed joint feature embedding framework produces suboptimal multi-modal feature representations due to the limitation of sample size, we will use the multi-modal feature selection approach that we have recently developed to achieve dimension reduction for high-dimensional neuroimaging genomic features24.
 Mean neuroimage measurements (structural volume, cortical thickness, mean Aβ/tau SUVR update) for each FreeSurfer-segmented brain region will be used as anatomically driven input feature